Find a Registered Dental Hygienist

 Is antibiotic prophylaxis required?

-• No (pertaining to prophylaxis for invasive dental procedures, as distinct from chemoprophylaxis for latent TB infection).
+• No (pertaining to prophylaxis for invasive dental procedures, as distinct from chemoprophylaxis [i.e., preventive treatment] for TB infection).

 Is postponing treatment advised?

-• Yes, if patient/client presents with active pulmonary/respiratory/oral TB; see above.
+• Yes, if patient/client has active pulmonary/respiratory/oral TB; see above.
 Elective dental treatment should be deferred until the patient/client has been declared non-contagious by a physician.
-Urgent dental care for a person with suspected or active tuberculosis should be provided in a facility that has the capacity for isolation from airborne infection and a respiratory protection program in place; this includes use of appropriate respiratory protection, such as fitted N-95 respirators.
+Urgent dental care for a person with suspected or active tuberculosis disease should be provided in a facility that has the capacity for isolation from airborne infection and a respiratory protection program in place; this includes use of appropriate respiratory protection, such as fitted N-95 respirators.6

 Oral management implications

-• Mode of transmission for active pulmonary or respiratory tract TB is airborne via droplet spread from one person to another via coughing, sneezing, speaking, or singing.
-The tubercle bacilli may be inhaled by others and cause infection.
-Active TB is most contagious when TB bacilli are found in the infected person’s sputum (phlegm).
+• Mode of transmission for active pulmonary or respiratory tract TB is airborne via droplet spread from one person to another via coughing, sneezing, speaking, shouting, singing, or blowing out air.
+The tubercle bacilli may be inhaled by others and cause infection.7 TB disease is most contagious when TB bacilli are found in a person’s sputum (phlegm).
+Only persons with TB disease (as opposed to those with TB infection) can transmit the disease, and these persons generally have signs/symptoms.
+Once a person is infected with M. tuberculosis, the incubation period until demonstrable primary lesion or significant TST reaction and positivity of IGRA is typically 2–10 weeks.
+An infected person can develop TB disease within weeks of exposure or months to years later or never (see below).

-• TB transmission to workers in healthcare settings has been documented.
-If you think you have been exposed to someone with active TB disease, contact your physician or nurse practitioner.
+• The transmission of TB in healthcare settings to both patients/clients and healthcare workers has been documented.
+If you think you have been exposed to someone with TB disease, contact your physician or nurse practitioner.

-• If a patient/client with signs/symptoms suggest of active tuberculosis presents to the dental hygiene office, that person should be promptly removed from the vicinity of other patients/clients or staff and be instructed to wear a surgical/procedure mask and immediately referred for medical care.
+• If a patient/client with signs/symptoms suggest of TB disease presents to the dental hygiene office, that person should be promptly removed from the vicinity of other patients/clients or staff and be instructed to wear a surgical/procedure mask and immediately referred for medical care.

-• Effective antimicrobial therapy for active pulmonary TB usually eliminates communicability within 2 to 4 weeks, although M. tuberculosis may be still cultured from sputum.4
+• Effective antimicrobial therapy for active pulmonary TB usually eliminates communicability within 2 to 4 weeks, although M. tuberculosis may be still cultured from sputum.9

 • While a tuberculosis vaccine (BCG) exists, it is not widely used in Canada and the USA (beyond select populations at elevated risk, such as certain First Nations and Inuit populations) given the relatively low prevalence of TB in these countries, as well as issues associated with the vaccine itself.
 Thus, BCG immunization is not generally considered a preventive measure for Ontario healthcare workers, but may be considered on an individual basis in at-risk settings.

-• A baseline tuberculin skin test may be indicated for healthcare workers at ongoing elevated risk of contracting tuberculosis.
-A two-step baseline TST is indicated for healthcare workers who will undergo tuberculin skin tests at regular intervals.5
+• In most cases, a two-step baseline tuberculin skin test is recommended for all healthcare workers in all healthcare settings (as per the 2022 Canadian Tuberculosis Standards).11 A two-step baseline TST is particularly important for healthcare workers who may undergo tuberculin skin tests at regular intervals.12

 Oral manifestations

-• While uncommon, tuberculous lesions of the oral cavity do occur.
+• While uncommon (0.05% to 5% of all infections), tuberculous lesions of the oral cavity do occur.
 Lesions of the oral mucosa are usually secondary to pulmonary disease, whether via hematogenous spread or via sputum-borne organisms entering mucosal tissue through small breaks in the surface.

 • While lesions may occur at any site on the oral mucous membrane, the tongue is most commonly affected, followed by the palate, lips, buccal mucosa, gingiva and frenula.
-The typical tuberculous lesion is a chronic, indurated, irregular, superficial or deep, painful, nonhealing ulcer, which tends to increase slowly in size.
+The tonsils, uvula, and salivary glands may also be affected.
+The typical tuberculous lesion is a chronic, indurated, irregular, superficial or deep, painless or painful, nonhealing ulcer, which tends to increase slowly in size.
+The ulcers may be singular or multiple.
 More rarely, mucosal lesions show swelling or fissuring without obvious ulceration.
 Tuberculous gingivitis is another unusual manifestation of TB.

 • Pharyngeal involvement results in painful ulcers, which may cause dysphagia, odynophagia (painful swallowing), and voice changes.